SimoneScaglia/Cure-Nerd/README.md

 ## Troubleshooting Tip

 There will be moments when you might get stuck due to errors.
-If that happens, copy the exact terminal error message and paste it into **ChatGPT or Gemini**.
+If that happens, copy the exact terminal error message and paste it into **ChatGPT, Claude, or Gemini**.
 These AI tools can help you quickly troubleshoot and resolve issues.

 ## Configuring Custom-Nerd/Nerd-Engine